kubernetes/kops/docs/iam_roles.md

 ## Adding Additional Policies

-Sometimes you may need to extend the kops IAM roles to add additional policies.
+Sometimes you may need to extend the kOps IAM roles to add additional policies.
 You can do this through the `additionalPolicies` spec field.
 For instance, let's say you want to add DynamoDB and Elasticsearch permissions to your nodes.